Land of the Geomancers

-The High Druid, Elcine Rivervale, resides in Evergreen, a nearly mystical druid city.
+The High Druid, Elcine Rivervale, resides in Evergreen, a mystical and sprawling forest city.
 What remains of written record shows that Evergreen has been the home of Selendorian druids for over five hundred years, and likely has existed far longer.
 Evergreen cannot be found by just anyone; only a true druid or the Elven rangers (and Rangers) of the Selendoria know its exact whereabouts.
 Whether this is due to some magical property or simply that it lies deep in thick forest is debatable.
-Either way, Elcine Rivervale took power in the year 1261 after the unexplained disappearance of the only human to ever hold position of High Druid, Cytorak Brownleaves.
+Either way, Elcine Rivervale took power in the year 1261 after the unexplained disappearance of the only human High Druid, Cytorak Brownleaves, who held the position for over 10 years.
 Although Rivervale seems competent enough, her relationship with the Archmage of Geomancy, Tequin Shadolf-Sundew, has not the trust that existed between the Leaflord and the Archmage.
 Problems arising in the wilds are being laid at Elcine's feet, and some have even taken to calling her the Riverwitch.
 Behind closed doors.

 All of the upheaval in politics, trade, and seemingly even in the natural spirit of Arboria has set the three political factions active in the Elven Court into a fury of action.
 The Resistance, long striving for a semblance of equality between humans and elves, suffered a low blow with the loss of Cytorak, and is still recovering.
 The Elven Hand, however, has gained power.
 Extremely conservative, the Hand would rather see the humans removed from Arboria entirely; not so impossible a feat given the ratio of elves to humans.
 Ironically, the Fist - the human counterpart to the elven extremists determined to gain Arboria's wealth for themselves - has also gained power, but in a more subtle way.